How To Import Dog And Cat Into Malaysia

 Submit the following documents to DVS officer at point of entry:

 a.Original Import Permit for Animals and Birds

-d.All documents above must be in English or a certified translated version
+d.All documents must be written in English.
+If not, you must provide a certified translated version

 e.Complete Customs Form No. 1 (K1) using tariff code 0106 (zoos and pet) for importation